Follo, Norway

-Follo (old spelling Foldouge) is one of three traditional and judicional districts in the former fylke (county) of Akershus, Norway - south east of Oslo towards the former county of Østfold, the other two regions being Romerike (east of Oslo following european route E6 going east and then north in Norway) and Asker og Bærum (west of Oslo).
+Follo (old spelling Foldouge) is one of three traditional and judicional districts in the former fylke (county) of Akershus, Norway - south east of Oslo towards the county of Østfold, the other two regions being Romerike (east of Oslo following european route E6 going east and then north in Norway) and Asker og Bærum (west of Oslo).
 Follo borders Oslo to the North-West, fellow Akershus district Romerike to the North-East and East, and Østfold to the south.

-The municipalities of Frogn and Vestby have coast lines along the Oslofjord. Ås and Oppegård have coast lines along the Bunnefjord (a part of the Oslofjord that extends south-east), and Nesodden has coast lines along both fjords.
+Frogn Municipality and Vestby Municipality have coast lines along the Oslofjord. Ås Municipality and Nordre Follo Municipality have coast lines along the Bunnefjord (a part of the Oslofjord that extends south-east), and Nesodden Municipality has coast lines along both fjords.
+Follo covers around 819 km2, and had a population of 121,368 on October 1, 2007.
+(In 2020, the old Oppegård Municipality and Ski Municipality were merged to form Nordre Follo Municipality.)

-In the displayed map of Akershus, the municipalities are numbered.
-Follo consists of: Nesodden (13), Frogn (7), Vestby (21), Oppegård (15), Ås (22), Ski (18), and Enebakk (5).
-Follo covers around 819 km², and had a population of 121 368 on October 1, 2007.

 As with other traditional districts in Norway, Follo has no official political or administrative significance - the regional administrative entity is the fylke, while the local administrative entities are the kommuner (municipalities).
 It does, however, have judicional significance, as a local police and court district.
 It also has practical significance, as the municipalities within the district tend to cooperate for practical and economical purposes.